rvicedomini/rvicedomini.github.io/talks.md

 **Automated strain separation in low-complexity metagenomes using long reads** : Nanopore Community Meeting 2020, Online

-**ProfileView: a pipeline based on multiple probabilisticmodels resolving the functional organization of the Cryptochrome/Photolyase protein family**
+**ProfileView: a pipeline based on multiple probabilistic models resolving the functional organization of the Cryptochrome/Photolyase protein family**
 : ISMB/ECCB 2019, Basel 🇨🇭

 **Multiple probabilistic models resolve the functional organization of the Cryptochrome/Photolyase protein family**